Master Emotional Regulation: Tools to Manage Emotions and Build Resilience

 What Is Emotional Regulation?

-Emotional regulation or emotion regulation, in simple terms, means managing emotions.
-It is the ability to control emotions so as to reduce the intensity of these emotions.
-For instance, if you are stressed out, redirecting those negative emotions to something more relaxing and joyful helps calm the mind and deal with the stressful conditions in a productive manner.
+Emotional regulation or emotion regulation is defined as the ability to manage and control your emotions so as to reduce the intensity of these emotions.
+A simple example is when you feel stressed out; you redirect negative emotions into something more joyful and relaxing so that you can deal with these circumstances in a productive manner.

 Emotional regulation must not be confused with denying or suppressing emotions.
-No, that is unhealthy.
-Emotional regulation is a healthy tool and has its basis in emotional intelligence.
-Emotional intelligence is the ability to recognize and manage your own feelings as well as those of others.
-If you are high in emotional intelligence, you will be better at regulating your emotions as well.
+It is a crucial tool that has its roots in emotional intelligence, which is defined as the ability to recognize and manage your own feelings as well as those of others.
+When you are high in emotional intelligence, you will be better at regulating your emotions as well.
 This is the general understanding.

 Get Started With Nuview Treatment Center